Publish Your Book with ACRL

 Proposal Review

 Once ACRL has received your proposal, the Content Strategist will review and work with you on any additional information or clarification needed.
 Once the proposal is final—a review and revision process that can take around 4 weeks—it will be submitted to the appropriate editorial board for review.
-ACRL’s New Publications Advisory Board reviews all proposals in the general ACRL book line to offer substantive suggestions and guidance, as well as marketing ideas, before acceptance.
-The Publications in Librarianship (PIL) Editorial Board reviews PIL proposals, and the CLIPP Committee reviews proposals for CLIPP books.
+ACRL’s New Publications Advisory Board reviews all proposals in the general ACRL book line and CLIPP series to offer substantive suggestions and guidance, as well as marketing ideas, before acceptance.
+The Publications in Librarianship (PIL) Editorial Board reviews PIL proposals.
 Reviews take around 6 weeks.

 Sign the Contract